 The recommended changes to parking tariffs and charging policies will have a positive financial impact on the Council's ability to raise its own income and achieve some of the MTFS income generating targets.
-These proposals do still leave a shortfall in the expected additional income achieved through the commercial programme and further work will be required to achieve this shortfall.
+These proposals do still leave a shortfall in the expected additional income achieved through the commercial programme and further work will be required to address this shortfall in the MTFS and wider budget setting.

-There are low level implementation costs that will be incurred in implementing these proposals, but these were projected as part of the councils MTFS.
+There are low level implementation costs that will be incurred in implementing these proposals, but these were projected as part of the Council's MTFS budget assumptions.